anekix/anekix.github.io/_posts/2016-06-14-python-classes.md

 until now memory is not allocated for the class above its just a blueprint/instruction manual.

-What if we want to use above class? for that we need tp create a `class instance` or an `object` of class `User`
+What if we want to use above class? for that we need to create a `class instance` or an `object` of class `User`

 This is how we do it:
 {% highlight python %}
 John = User(20,'male','tokyo','98924676488')

 {% endhighlight %}
+The above is like asking python " if you happen to know how to create a `User` ,then create it with the values that i provide and remember to follow the instruction manual for creating a <b>User</b> `John` "

 and then to use its attributes

 {% highlight python %}